 Opportunities for nurses are thriving.
 In 2015, Forbes reported that nurses are more in demand than many doctors, including family nurse practitioners.
 While the educational path to becoming a nurse might be a demanding one, it can be worth it if you have the drive and desire to help others.
-However, it takes more than a quality education to make a good nurse, and there are several abilities you should strive to develop if you want to be a success in this challenging yet rewarding field.
+If you are already a registered nurse looking to advance their career Gwynedd Mercy offers online RN to BSN programs, however, it takes more than a quality education to make a good nurse, and there are several abilities you should strive to develop if you want to be a success in this challenging yet rewarding field.

 1. The Ability to Multitask

 Most nurses perform a huge variety of tasks during a typical day, from taking phone calls from concerned family members to filling out complicated insurance forms to dispensing medication to dozens of patients.
 No matter what type of nurse you choose to be, you will probably have to concentrate on more than one task at time to care for all your patients effectively.
 As a result, the ability to multitask is a useful trait.

 Not all nursing fields include the same duties.
 However, having the ability to multitask is an important quality for any nurse to possess, so you might want to learn more about careers for fnp program graduates to have a better understanding of each job’s requirements.

 One aspect of being a nurse that is both fun and challenging is that you never know what the day’s work will bring or who you will meet.
 Whether you work in the emergency room, a nursing home, or a specialized medical facility, you may be asked to perform a variety of tasks that might be outside your immediate comfort zone.
 However, the ability to adapt, learn quickly, and act without hesitation in a critical situation are the hallmarks of an effective nurse.

 3. Effective Communication Habits